Rofikali/TikTokClone/README.md

 postgres password - adminworld@#$

 # logged in as a admin user with password
-psql -U adminworlddb -d tiktokapi -h localhost
+psql -U adminworlddbnot real here -d tiktokapi -h localhost

 # -- 1.
 Create the user